OnkarBhattacharya/PortfolioForge/docs/BACKEND_ARCHITECTURE.md

 - **Schema**: `PortfolioItem`
 - **Description**: This is a **sub-collection** under each user document.
 It stores all the portfolio items belonging to that specific user.
 This structure is efficient and secure, as it allows us to query for a single user's items without scanning a global collection.

+### `/users/{userId}/messages/{messageId}`
+- **Schema**: `Message`
+- **Description**: This is a **sub-collection** under each user document for storing messages submitted via the contact form.
+This allows for secure, user-specific message retrieval.
+The security rules are configured to only allow the user to read their own messages, while writes are handled by a trusted backend process.

 ### `/themes/{themeId}`
 - **Schema**: `Theme`
--**Description**: A top-level collection that stores all available portfolio themes.
-This collection is typically configured to be publicly readable so that themes can be displayed and selected by users in the settings.
+- **Description**: A top-level collection that stores all available portfolio themes.
+This collection is configured to be publicly readable so that themes can be displayed and selected by users in the settings.

 ---